 Learning about patient-centered care is useful for different categories of health professionals, and nurses aren’t left out as they play a vital role in the implementation and caregiving process.
-To truly provide this kind of care for patients, nurses need to first understand its intricacies.
+To truly provide this kind of patient care, nurses must first understand its intricacies.

 This article will break down the concept of patient-centered care by defining it, highlighting the benefits of this caregiving approach, outlining the elements of patient-centered care, and considering the application of patient-centered care in nursing care roles.